 If you want to start by trying to self-diagnose club hair follicles, an easy way is to look for a bulb located at the base of long hair strands that have naturally fallen out.
 If you’re experiencing excessive shedding of fully formed hairs or notice areas of thinning, this may also be indicative of club hair.

-If you’re still not sure or want to investigate further, speak with a professional who can offer medical advice.
+If you’re still not sure or want to investigate further, it’s a good idea to speak with a professional who can offer medical advice.
 For instance, a dermatologist can perform a simple hair pull test to evaluate what’s shedding, in which they grab small sections of hair, gently tug, and evaluate how many hairs come out.

 If club hair is getting you down, you’re probably wondering about treatment options.
 Treating the root cause of excessive club hairs, like ongoing stress or illness, often resolves the issue.
 In the meantime, there are also medications and hair care habits that can help.

-There are many medications designed to help support healthy hair growth.
-Two medications in particular are commonly recommended for telogen effluvium and ultimately may be helpful for addressing excessive club hairs.
+Many medications are designed to support healthy hair growth.
+Two in particular are commonly recommended for telogen effluvium and may be helpful for addressing excessive club hairs.

 Some studies show that people who use minoxidil can see up to a 20 percent increase in hair growth over 48 weeks.
 However, it’s important to note that this medication isn’t for everyone, as some people experience increased blood pressure.